konstantinosalatzas/pylanche/README.md

 The configuration of Event Hub, checkpoint store, receive duration, send file and send count is done with environment variables or the JSON file:

 [pylanche/config.json](https://github.com/konstantinosalatzas/pylanche/blob/main/pylanche/config_template.json)

+## Extra features

+If the HTTP trigger is executed with the value `anonymize` as the input parameter `operation`, then it expects another input parameter `text` and performms anonymization of names contained in `operation`, replacing them with masked values in the response text.